By the author of The Faithful Prepper and The Prepper’s Guide to Post-Disaster Communications.

 I can easily nestle the backpack between my body and the door, giving myself a better layer of protection.

 The only question I have about this is if you’ll want some means to brace the panel.
-In other words, if a bullet comes through and hits the upper right corner of the panel, I have suspicions that the panel would just “give,” bending out of the way by the force of the bullet.
+In other words, if a bullet comes through and hits the upper right corner of the panel, I have suspicions that the panel would just “give,” bending out of the way by the force of an active shooter situations bullet.
 I can’t help but wonder if a large book or some other stiff board-like object wouldn’t give it the support (I think) it would need.

 (Want uninterrupted access to The Organic Prepper?
 Check out our paid-subscription newsletter.)

-A tourniquet, pair of disposable gloves, and a chest seal could easily be thrown into a book bag as well.
+A tourniquet, pair of disposable gloves, and a chest seal could easily be thrown into bulletproof. backpacks.
 If it’s going to take over an hour before EMTs are able to enter the building, people are going to die from bleeding out.
 Interestingly, bleeding out is the primary cause of death in military settings.
-If we not only give a kid the means to shield themselves from attack but the ability to treat their friends as well, lives could be saved.
+If we not only give children the means to shield themselves from attack but the ability to treat their friends as well, lives could be saved.

 If you have a spouse or kid who doesn’t like to carry a gun on a daily basis, at the very least, perhaps you can get them to carry a panel instead.
 The Home Security Superstore has them for roughly a hundred bucks.
 That’s pretty hard to beat.

-Not fun stuff to think about, but it is something that deserves thought.
+Not fun stuff to think about, but bulletproof backpacks, especially in an active shooter situation, are something that deserves thought.
 Let us know what you’re thinking in the comments below.

 Aden Tate is a regular contributor to TheOrganicPrepper.com and TheFrugalite.com.
 Aden runs a micro-farm where he raises dairy goats, a pig, honeybees, meat chickens, laying chickens, tomatoes, mushrooms, and greens.
 Aden has four published books, The Faithful Prepperand The Prepper’s Guide to Post-Disaster Communications, and Zombie Choices.
 You can find his podcast The Last American on Preppers’ Broadcasting Network.